 Salaries vary greatly depending on the type of employer/organization.
 Graduates can expect to negotiate approximately $30,000-$50,000 with an initial position.
 This information is based on responses to surveys of our graduates, and represents an average experience.
 The American Dietetic Association also publishes a compensation and benefits survey for the dietetics profession (available for purchase).

-Meet Sara Eichberger, who worked for seven years as a dietitian before coming to Minnesota to further her expertise in public health nutrition.
+Meet Sarah Eichberger, who worked for seven years as a dietitian before coming to Minnesota to further her expertise in public health nutrition.
 Watch the video